mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 19 - Optional Arguments/readme.md

 # Solutions

 1. Make arguments explicit.
-2. All function calls must have same [arity](https://en.wikipedia.org/wiki/Arity).
+2. All function calls must the have same [arity](https://en.wikipedia.org/wiki/Arity).
 3. Use *Named Parameters* if your language supports them.

 # Sample Code